-This worksheet introduces children to the idea of evolution by looking at Charles Darwin’s study of finches on the Galapagos Islands, reportedly one of the key elements behind his theory of natural selection.
+This Darwin’s finches KS2 worksheet introduces children to the idea of evolution.
+They’ll look at Charles Darwin’s study of finches on the Galapagos Islands.
+This is reportedly one of the key elements behind his theory of natural selection.

-It explains that the distance between the islands meant that the birds could not fly from one to another, and therefore could not interbreed.
-So, over time, the finches on each island would evolve in different ways to suit their habitats and food supplies.
+The worksheet explains that the distance between the islands meant that the birds could not fly from one to another.
+Therefore they could not interbreed.
+So, over time, the finches on each island evolved in different ways to suit their habitats and food supplies.

 Some had sharper beaks for eating bugs, others strong, sturdy beaks for breaking into nuts, for example.